PhD 1972 Catholic University of America

 Areas of Reseach/Interest:

-Dr. Reck has conducted ethnographic field work in rural Mexico, India and Appalachia.
+Dr. Reck has conducted ethnographic field work in rural Mexico, India, Nepal and Appalachia.
 His field research has focused on various impacts of global processes on small communities.
 His other professional interests focus on ethnographic writing strategies, the history of ethnographic theory, and U.S. foreign policy.
-Dr. Reck's most recent papers have focused on a critical examination of the empire of global capital and how natural and human-made disasters are exploited to expand the reach of that empire.
-He has been team-teaching a course entitled "9/11" that examines the before and after contexts of that event.
+Dr. Reck's most recent research and writing have focused on a critical examination of the empire of global capital and how natural and human-made disasters are exploited to expand the reach of that empire.

 2006 "Out of the Cold and Into the Darkness: Shadows of Friendship in Mexico" In Bridges to Humanity, Grindal and Salamone (eds.).
 Prospect Heights, IL: Waveland Press.